maietta/capitano/README.md

 # Publish your app:

 Currently, you must use the `tar` and `curl` commands to publish your website.
-Future versions of Capitano will include a `capitano publish` command with some extra security to encrypt your password, prompt for password, etc.
+Future versions of Capitano will include a `capitano publish` command with some extra security to encrypt your token, require a publishing password, etc.

 Create a publish.sh with the following contents.